 The Friends’ support of the library covers activities for all ages, from pre-school story times to Italian cooking demonstrations to statewide museum passes.
 Annual contributions from the Friends provide for books, audio books, programs, and equipment that would otherwise not be funded.
 The Friends organize events throughout the year, including a annual book sale.

-Have you visited the Friends Book Alley?
+Have you visited the Friends Bookstore Alley?
 Located in the Mezzanine level of the library, you can shop their gently used books whenever the library is open!
 All proceeds support library programs!
 Please pay for your selections at the Circulation Desk,

 Current Board Members:

 Mary Lee Barker

 Mia von Beeden